Investment Return on Pension Assets

 The comparison of investment returns of both Finnish earnings-related pension providers and major foreign pension providers shows that 2021, the second corona year, was excellent as far as investment returns are concerned.
-Although Covid-19 caused the stock market to plummet in the first quarter of the year, the market turned around already in the spring and continued to grow strongly throughout the year.

-The clearly highest return, around 20%, was made by the Swedish buffer fund AP6 that invests in high-risk instruments.
+The clearly highest return, around 46%, was made by the Swedish buffer fund AP6 that invests in high-risk instruments.
 The average return of all investors included in the comparison was 13.7 per cent.
-The average return of Finnish earnings-related pension investors was 4.9 per cent in 2020.
+The average return of Finnish earnings-related pension investors was 12.9 per cent in 2021.

-Average return of six percent over a decade
+Average return of eight per cent over a decade

 The highest real returns during the ten-year comparison period were recorded by the Swedish buffer fund AP6 (12.7%).
-A return exceeding 10 per cent was also reported by the Swedish buffer fund AP4 and the Danish occupational pension fund ATP.
-They all reached a return of 8–9 per cent.
+A return exceeding 10 per cent was also reported by the Swedish buffer fund AP4 and the Norwegian buffer fund SPU.

-Finnish earnings-related pension providers recorded average real annual returns of 4.4 per cent over the 10-year review period.
-In Finland, buffer funds achieved returns that were about half a percentage point higher than for pension providers subject to solvency regulation (earnings-related pension insurance companies and industry-wide pension funds) during the recent 10 years.
+Finnish earnings-related pension providers recorded an average real annual return of 6.4 per cent over the 10-year review period.
+In Finland, buffer funds achieved returns that were about half a percentage point higher than that for pension providers subject to solvency regulation (earnings-related pension insurance companies and industry-wide pension funds) during the recent 10 years.

 Earnings-related pension providers’ annual real returns

 The above graph shows marked annual fluctuations in earnings-related pension investors’ real returns from 2008 onwards.
 The 2008 financial crisis and the subsequent quick recovery are clearly visible in the graph.
 This was followed by the euro crisis in 2011.
-Return rates are then relatively stable from 2011 through to 2018 when many pension providers see them fall into the red.
+Return rates are then relatively stable from 2011 through to 2018 when many pension providers saw them fall into the red.
 The trade war between China and the United States and Brexit created uncertainty on the stock markets.
 The years of the corona pandemic 2020-2021 have yielded better-than-expected and, as far as 2021 is concerned, even record-high returns.

 Allocation of investments